OpenSwitchNOS/openswitch-ops-docs/quick-start.md

 # Quick Start Guide using Vagrant

-The following guide describes an easy way to set up your development environment for the OpenSwitch project using  [VirtualBox](https://www.virtualbox.org/), [Vagrant](https://www.vagrantup.com/) and [Docker](https://www.docker.com).
+The following guide describes an easy way to set up your development environment for the OpenSwitch project using <a href="https://www.virtualbox.org/" target="_blank">VirtualBox</a>, <a href="https://www.vagrantup.com/" target="_blank">Vagrant</a> and <a href="https://www.docker.com" target="_blank">Docker</a>.
 The Vagrant image includes an Ubuntu VM with Docker already installed.
 Docker is used to run the OpenSwitch project image on a Linux container.

 This approach has been tested on Windows 7 with Vagrant 1.7.4 and VirtualBox 5.0.